BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 [Hub-buffer](#hub-buffer)
 [Control board box](#control-board-box)

-This technical details section with illustrations also currently serves as a BSFC building manual.
+This section with illustrations currently serves also as a BSFC building manual.

 <br/>
 <br/>